Daily High to Daily Low: Is It Safe to Buy Koninklijke Philips N.V. (PHG)?

 PHG’s Market Performance

-PHG stocks went down by -15.11% for the week, with a monthly drop of -10.91% and a quarterly performance of -29.83%, while its annual performance rate touched -67.24%.
-The volatility ratio for the week stands at 2.64% while the volatility levels for the past 30 days are set at 2.47% for Koninklijke Philips N.V.
-The simple moving average for the period of the last 20 days is -12.63% for PHG stocks with a simple moving average of -44.24% for the last 200 days.
+PHG stocks went up by 10.24% for the week, with a monthly jump of 1.73% and a quarterly performance of -22.13%, while its annual performance rate touched -62.11%.
+The volatility ratio for the week stands at 2.85% while the volatility levels for the past 30 days are set at 2.59% for Koninklijke Philips N.V.
+The simple moving average for the period of the last 20 days is -1.96% for PHG stocks with a simple moving average of -37.42% for the last 200 days.

-During the last 5 trading sessions, PHG fell by -15.11%, which changed the moving average for the period of 200-days by -56.34% in comparison to the 20-day moving average, which settled at $17.01.
-In addition, Koninklijke Philips N.V. saw -59.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PHG rose by +10.24%, which changed the moving average for the period of 200-days by -52.29% in comparison to the 20-day moving average, which settled at $16.77.
+In addition, Koninklijke Philips N.V. saw -55.31% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PHG